Joannobei/kiekky/README.md

 # kiekky
-a social app where people can interact and meet people
+a social app where you get to interact and meet people